DiegoSalas27/ProyectoFarmacia/README.md

 # ProyectoFarmacia
-this is a c# desktop software for drugstores
+this is a c# desktop software for drugstores using visual studio 2017.